eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   only looked at the rendered output when writing math notes, to ensure the TeX was correct.
 Otherwise I'd just use Zed or Emacs for everything.

-  Obsidian doesn't have this failure mode because the same app provides viewing and editing, it _just happens_ to be backed by plain text rather than a database.
+  [Obsidian][obsidian] doesn't have this failure mode because the same app provides viewing and editing, it _just happens_ to be backed by plain text rather than a database.
 But if it was backed by a database, the UI would be basically indistinguishable.

 - **Drift:** compiled content can drift if it's not automatically updated.